-Yle's content on social media
+Yle contents on social media

 On social media, we abide by the same laws, values and code of conduct as in our other publication activities.
 In addition, the same editorial decision-making processes and responsibilities as those used in other publication activities apply to social media.

-Yle employees in social media
+Yle employees on social media